 My name is Carol Neil.
 My business was born out of a lifelong passionate love for dogs, and my mission is to teach and assist people in creating joy-filled, loving, and positive relationships with their 4-legged best friends.
 Of course ultimately, this means far fewer dogs surrendered to shelters or euthanized for behaviour issues.

-I am a licensed educator of the Family Paws‘ Dogs & Storks class that educates expecting parents on how to prepare their dogs for the arrival of a new baby and Dogs & Toddlers class that guides all dog owning adults on how to safely integrate the babies, toddlers and dogs in their lives.
+I am a licensed educator of the Family Paws Dogs & Storks class that educates expecting parents on how to prepare their dogs for the arrival of a new baby and Dogs & Toddlers class that guides all dog owning adults on how to safely integrate their babies, toddlers and dogs in their lives.
 In 2016, I founded the Alberta Force Free Alliance, an organization that provides force free options for dog owners as well as educates the public on the science behind force free training and handling.
 This organization is dedicated to the life and memory of my dog Cash, who inspired me to seek out a science based education in dog training and behaviour and leave behind old school balanced, alpha/dominance based and aversive training and behaviour modification approaches.
-My husband and I currently share our lives with 3 dogs, Luke, Gracie and Lily, 3 cats, Pickles, Ariel and Frankie and 2 birds, Merlin (who it turns out is actually a Myrna) and 7 grandchildren.
+My husband and I currently share our lives with 3 dogs, Gracie, Luke and Lily, 3 cats, Pickles, Ariel and Frankie and 2 birds, Merlin (who it turns out is actually a Myrna) and 7 grandchildren.